-S.P.: There is a false riverbed that creates an island just south of that river.
-I’m willing to bet it’s isolated by water in November or December.
+S.P.: There is a false riverbed that creates an island near the river.
+I'm willing to bet it's isolated by water in November or December.
 This spot is a pinch and has creek, field, and two big blocks of timber that touch right there.
-I bet there’s a heavy trail.
+I bet there's a heavy trail.

 5. The Tree Line

-S.P.: There’s a lot of fields.
+S.P.: There's a lot of fields.
 This is a place a buck is really going to look around and use his nose.
-The river, just east of there, almost touches that property line.
-I can parallel that boundary all the way to the stand.
-I can see a long way from that spot, too.
+The river almost touches that property line.
+I might be able to parallel that boundary to the stand.

 6. Timber Change